buildit/buildit/pages/index.md

 # Content
 hero:
-  pullout: buildit is a global network of digital transformation studios
+  pullout: buildit is a global engineering and co-innovation consultancy
-  paragraph: We help connect the dots in an ever-changing world.
+  paragraph: We specialize in solving highly complex business problems.
   cta-label: About us
   url: /about/
-blockquote: We partner with our clients to solve hard problems, and help them deliver world-class products.
+blockquote: Our multidisciplinary consultants leverage engineering best practices, tools, methodologies and new ways of working to deliver true business outcomes for our clients.
 items:
   - Agile coaching
   - Engineering transformation